-So, Harley dodged the Christmas roast and would not be sharing a plate with over-easy eggs, but would spend the rest of his life at BrightHaven, where he would be loved, respected and taken care of for the rest of his “Hog Heaven Life”.
+So, Speedy dodged the Christmas feast and would not be sharing a plate with over-easy eggs, but would live at BrightHaven where he would be loved, respected and taken care of for the rest of his “Hog Heaven Life”.
 November 29th 2002 was a quiet, serene and tranquil day, until…the horses, ducks, chickens, dogs, goose and goat froze as they heard the sound…faintly at first…a low rumble, followed by a few grunts…and then over their horizon cruised Speedy, and the chaos began!

-Speedy lived initially in a small holding enclosure, built by the 4H group, complete with a little pig cottage, and that first night he went into his house and slept… and snored… and snored, sounding much like the rumble of a motorbike.
-Then, along for a visit came good friend Jack on his Harley Davidson.
-Jack loved meeting our “hog” and explained to us the long-standing nickname that HD owners have for their “Harley Owners Group”—the acronym HOG!!
-A great fit we thought—and so Speedy became known from that day forward as “Harley”.
+Speedy lived initially in a small holding enclosure built by the 4H group, complete with a little pig cottage, and that first night he went into his house and slept… and snored… and snored, sounding much like the rumble of a motorbike.
+Then, along for a visit came good friend Jack and his large group of friends on their Harley Davidsons.
+They loved meeting our “hog” and explained to us the long-standing nickname that HD owners have for their “Harley Owners Group”—the acronym HOG!!
+A great fit we thought—and so Speedy became known from that day forward as “Harley.”

 It was decided that any self-respecting hog should have a decent size garden and, after much negotiation with the dogs, goats and ducks, an area was designated just for him.
 Fencing was purchased and the great day came when Harley finally had his own huge garden where he could run, roll, jump, snort and dig to his heart’s content.
 He soon discovered his ability to lift fences with his snout and sometimes even uproot the occasional tree…Oh Lord!!!